dstrazzeri/web-sprint-challenge-advanced-css-and-intro-js/README.md

 -When using a color to convey an important message make sure to include a visual counterpart!
 EX. instead of just green, include a check-mark!
 -Keep screen readers in mind!
 Use semantic tags.
 3. How would you explain the concept of a variable to someone new to programming?
+Variables are containers that hold information.
+Their purpose in to label and store data, so that it can be better understood, and used.
 4. What is the purpose of using functions in code?
+A function is a block of code that is designed to perform a particular task.
 5. How do you access a key inside of an object inside of an array?
+You can use dot notation or bracket notation.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions